FAQs

 You may bring your medication and equipment, like sleep apnea machine.
 The lodges/camps will provide a fridge if need be.
 With enough notice, we can allocate a vehicle with a fridge to store medications etc

 United States Dollars is accepted for most of Africa, Take small denomination notes for tips and other minor expenditure.
 Avoid the larger $100 as the currency exchange is quiet high.
 ATM machines and money changes are readily located in most major cities, at airports and casinos.
 Most credit cards are accepted, but sometimes you may be charged a 4% surcharge.
-At the airport, you will be able to convert Australian Dollars in local currencies and there are forex exchanges in the major cities where you will be able to convert your currency as well.

 Most city hotels will have internet connection either in the room or in a business centre.
 Internet cafes are readily found in urban areas.
 Some safari lodges and camps also offer this facility, mostly in the common areas.
 Most of the cafes in the major cities offer free internet as well